transparent-marketplace

 • Pay packages for travel nurses are often significantly more than average regional and facility wages.

-• Holiday and OT rates are 1.5x the taxable hourly wage, but these rates may appear low if the traveler is taking a large portion of pay in untaxed stipends.
-Travel nurses can negotiate with agencies for an appropriate OT rate.
+• These rates may appear low if the traveler has a large portion of pay in untaxed stipends, but they can negotiate with agencies for an appropriate OT rate.

 • Paychecks are usually weekly.